NoM0Re/ClassicNumbers-WotLK/README.md

 ## Client Extensions

 * [Awesome WotLK](https://github.com/NoM0Re/WeakAuras-WotLK/wiki/awesome_wotlk): Adds modern retail-style nameplate search functions, unit tracking, and events.
 Additionally adds the modern Text-to-Speech functions to the client.
-This adds a lot of additional functionality to WeakAuras, that are not enabled without it.
+This is required to operate the AddOn.

 ## Install
 1. This AddOn requires [Awesome WotLK](https://github.com/NoM0Re/WeakAuras-WotLK/wiki/awesome_wotlk) without it is not possible to use it, and will error or not work!